elasticdeeplearning/edl/README.md

             path=args.checkpoint, fs=fs)
 ```

+## Quickstart
-## Quickstart demo: EDL Resnet50 experiments on a single machine:
+# EDL Resnet50 experiments on a single machine in docker:

 1. Start a JobServer on one node which generates changing scripts.

 ```
+cd example/demo/collective
 ./start_job_server.sh
 ```